faesel/az-lazy/README.md

 ![](az-lazy/icon.png)

 AzLazy CLI tool is designed for developers, it provides a command line interface to quickly manage and make changes to azure storage queues, blobs and tables.
+The inspiration for this project was to move away from using Azure Storage Manager and provide a faster CLI experience for developers.

 # Table of Contents
 1. [Installation](#installation)